tmoschou/kinum/README.md

 You might need to run kbuildsycoca4 in order to get the .desktop file recognized.

-Licence
+If you wish to configure make with a different installation prefix, for example the default /usr/local, you may need to adjust the environment variables
+  QT_PLUGIN_PATHS
+  KDEDIRS

+LICENCE
 =======

+KDE Internet Usage Meter
-Kinum is Copyright (C) 2012 by Terry Moschou <tmoschou@gmail.com>
+Copyright (C) 2013  Terry Moschou <tmoschou@gmail.com>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-See the file LICENCE for details.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of